awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/index.md

-# AWS Elastic Beanstalk Developer guide
+# AWS Elastic Beanstalk Developer Guide

 -----
 *****Copyright &copy; 2020 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****